zderApfel/RoU/README.md

 * Epic [4] | Purple | Military-issue items fit into this category

-* Legendary [5] | Yellow | Incredibly unique items are in this category, like easter egg items.
-Usually these can only be found in specific item pools
+* Legendary [5] | Yellow | Incredibly unique items are in this category, such as easter egg items.
+Usually these can only be found in very specific item pools

 ## Item List